MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-locked.md

 ![Personalize blocked](media/personalization-blocked.png "Personalize lock")

 The reason for this is that the Role Center or profile that is currently associated with your user account modifies this page specifically for your role.
-Unfortunately, the old way of role-tailoring pages does not permit you to personalize this page.
 Please contact your administrator for assistance or, if it makes sense, try switching to a Role Center (from  [**My Settings**](https://businesscentral.dynamics.com?page=9176 "Go directly to your user settings page in Business Central")) that does include role-tailoring for this page.

 ## See Also
 [Personalizing Your Workspace](ui-personalization-manage.md)